facebook

 We are working to strengthen the local food system, to identify gaps in services, and to provide access to nutritious food for all community members.

 We hope to empower the community through skill building, education, and knowledge-sharing programs.
-At the Fraser Valley Food Connection, you come to Eat, Grow, Share and Connect.
+At the Valley Food Connection, you come to Eat, Grow, Share and Connect.

 Who We Help